 Originally designated the Panzerselbstfahrlafette 2 f7.62 cm PaK 36, Hitler changed its name to Marder III on February 27th, 1944.
 Production started on March 24th, 1942 at the Bahmisch-Mahrische Maschinenfabrik AG factory in Prague.
 Initial output was set at 17 vehicles per month, with a target of 30 per month.
 By May 15th, 1942, 120 had been produced, and another 100 were ordered.
 These were produced from June to September 1942.

 Pictured here is a 1:72 scale replica of a German Sd.
 Kfz.
 139 Marder III Ausf.
 H tank destroyer w/ PaK36 anti-tank gun that was attached to Panzerjager Abteilung 42, 7.Panzer Division, then deployed to Russia during 1942.
-Now in stock!
+Sold Out!

 Dimensions: